Jason Blum Assistant Professor of the Practice in Writing

 - B.S.
 Lafayette College

-I have lived and taught a range of classes in a number of places, both domestically and abroad.
-Before coming to Davidson, I spent four years in Egypt, teaching religious studies and philosophy at The American University in Cairo.
+Before coming to Davidson, I spent four years in Egypt, where I taught courses in religious studies and philosophy at The American University in Cairo.

-My teaching experience includes courses on mysticism, science and religion, religious violence, philosophy of religion, and comparative religious ethics.
+My teaching experience includes courses on science and religion, religious violence, philosophy of religion, theories of religion, and religion in the public square.
 I design my courses to equip students with the basic skills and knowledge to navigate today's world as well-informed, reflective, and critical global citizens.

 My primary research interests involve theory and method in religious studies.
 I also focus on substantive topics at the intersections of religion and philosophy, such as mysticism, the relationship between science and religion, and ethics and religion.